ghc/ghc/doc/invoking.rst

     reader can switch between themes with browsers that support alternate style sheets, or with the "Style" menu that gets added when the page is loaded.
-If no themes are specified, then just the default built-in theme ("NewOcean") is used.
+If no themes are specified, then just the default built-in theme ("Linuwial") is used.

     The path parameter can be one of: